peter-cyber-create/ndc-frontend/PRODUCTION_READY_SUMMARY.md

 ## 🎯 **CONCLUSION**

-**Your National Digital Health Conference 2025 application is now PERFECT and PRODUCTION-READY!** 🚀
+**Your NACNDC & JASHConference 2025 application is now PERFECT and PRODUCTION-READY!** 🚀

 ✅ **All submission timestamps implemented**
 ✅ **Complete payment information with UGX and USD accounts**